tbensky/PrologScheduling/README.md

 # Prolog and Scheduling: Getting Started

-In sum, here's how this scheduling project works.
+## What scheduling I need

-I have `N` classrooms and M classes to be placed within the rooms.
+I have `N` classrooms and `M` classes to be placed within the rooms.
 The number of classes, `M`, can vary, and I'd like to pack the classes into a mininmal number of rooms.
 In other words, pack in the `M` classes, minimizing `N`.

 The classes are specified (by me), as having a name, number, and